Cannabis

 The body naturally makes cannabinoids.
 These are called endocannabinoids.
 They create natural endorphin-like feelings (like a “runner’s high”).
 Cannabinoids in cannabis can activate this system, too.1

 The two main types of cannabinoids in cannabis are tetrahydrocannabinol (THC) and cannabidiol (CBD).
 THC interacts with the way we think.
 THC is considered a psychoactive compound.
 It can impact mood, consciousness, and perception.
 The “high” people think of when it comes to cannabis is often caused by THC.
 On the other hand, CBD does not affect the brain.
-It is non-psychoactive.
+It is considered non-psychoactive.
 CBD can be extracted from cannabis and used on its own.1-3

 Cannabis and MS